Freight Shipping from Albuquerque to Phoenix

 How much does it cost to ship freight from Albuquerque to Phoenix?

-Full truckload (FTL) rates from Albuquerque, NM to Phoenix, AZ currently range from $922-$1,137 for a standard dry van load over the 429-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Phoenix, AZ currently range $922-$1,137 (roughly $2.17-$2.65 per mile over 429 miles).
 LTL shipments typically cost $436-$765 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Phoenix?

-Standard FTL transit from Albuquerque to Phoenix is approximately 8 hrs by truck over 429 miles.
+Standard FTL transit from Albuquerque to Phoenix is approximately 8 hrs by truck over 429 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Albuquerque to Phoenix freight?